 Hofmann (1961) a seminal essay on Hans Hofmann, the great and still underappreciated master

-catalogue text from an exhibition at Acquavella Galleries, New York
+Catalogue text from an exhibition at Acquavella Galleries, New

 Detached Observations (1972) on the history of art